matuteiglesias/journal/content/Dev/2025-05-22_Developed_Modular_Playbooks_from_Chat_Logs.md

 **🕒 00:10–00:40**
 **🏷️ Labels**: Playbooks, Knowledge Management, Semantic Clustering, NLP, Automation
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to transform chat logs into modular playbooks using semantic clustering and embedding techniques to enhance knowledge management and narrative recovery.

 ### Key Activities
-- **Playbook Development**: Established a structured approach to convert chat logs into modular playbooks, focusing on narrative recovery and cognitive labor documentation.
+- **Playbook Development**: Established a structured approach to convert chat logs into modular playbooks, focusing on narrative recovery and cognitive labor [[documentation]].
 - **Log Distribution**: Implemented techniques for distributing logs into playbooks using semantic clustering and embedding.
 - **Knowledge Graph Development**: Planned a system for creating a living knowledge graph to externalize tacit knowledge through playbooks and chat logs.
 - **Research Guidance**: Clarified questions regarding text clustering for research purposes.